Westfield Warringah Mall: 1980s: BMX Bandits film location, Target opening, Australian Bicentenary and Hoyts refurbishment

-1990s: redevelopment
+1990s: sale and redevelopment

-Warringah Mall was included in the sale of Hammerson's Australian property portfolio to AMP Capital in 1994.
+In September 1994, Warringah Mall was included in the sale of Hammerson's Australian property portfolio.
+The AMP Society, Bankers Trust Australia and Suncorp Group were shortlisted to battle it out for the purchase of Warringah Mall.
+AMP Society purchased Warringah Mall for $544 million in October 1994.

 On 29 May 1996 it was revealed that AMP Society has proposed $139 million three stage redevelopments of Warringah Mall.
 It was designed by prominent US-based architects Altoon & Porter alongside local architects Roger J. Thrum & Associates.
 The redevelopment proposal was to be developed around the large centre court with the open layout retained.
 A new air-conditioned two-level mall anchored by a newly relocated Woolworths supermarket built on the existing mall to connect to the centre court was proposed.
 The redevelopment also included a discount department store, a second full-line supermarket and six mini-majors and a further 133 speciality stores would be added which would boost the total number of stores to 273.
 The redevelopment planned to bring the total floor area from 97,300m² to 125,800m².
 Work on the redevelopment was expected to begin in late 1996 with completion by the first half of 1999.

 In August 1996 Harvey Norman closed its store and relocated to its newly built 12,000m² superstore in Balgowlah.
 This is the same move that happened months earlier with the store at Westfield Miranda closed and relocated to the newly built Caringbah Super Centre in Taren Point.

 In November 1996 the $139 million three stage redevelopment was approved by Warringah Shire Council and the works began in early 1997.

-The first stage of the redevelopment was completed in March 1998 and included the opening of a new air-conditioned two-level mall anchored by a Big W discount department store on level one, a new Woolworths supermarket and liquor store on the ground level and the total number of stores to 230.
+The first stage of the redevelopment was completed in March 1998 and included the opening of the northern wing - a new air-conditioned two-level mall anchored by a Big W discount department store on level one, a new Woolworths supermarket and liquor store on the ground level and the total number of stores to 230.

-Stage two of the redevelopment was officially opened in December 1999 and included 60 new speciality stores, a new Coles supermarket on the ground level, a 700-seat Arena Cove food court alongside McDonald's, Rebel Sport and Surf Dive ‘n' Ski on level one, a new entertainment precinct on level two which included expanded Hoyts cinema complex, Galaxy World arcade, Warringah Mall Library, a community centre, Arena Terrace and Peninsula Room and as well as a new multi-storey carpark on Old Pittwater Road.
+Stage two of the redevelopment was officially opened in December 1999 and included a new southern wing with 60 new speciality stores, a new Coles supermarket on the ground level, a 700-seat Arena Cove food court alongside McDonald's, Rebel Sport and Surf Dive ‘n' Ski on level one, a new entertainment precinct on level two which included expanded Hoyts cinema complex, Galaxy World arcade, Warringah Mall Library, a community centre, Arena Terrace and Peninsula Room and as well as a new multi-storey carpark on Old Pittwater Road.
 This redevelopment brought the total floor area from 97,300m² to 125,800m².